FrancisManno/PPI/README.md

 PPI
 ===

-This is a generator of noise and Pulse-prepulse pairs that can be used to perform prepulse  inhibition in mice
+This is a generator of noise and auditory pulse-prepulse pairs that can be used to perform prepulse  inhibition in mice.